 Dr. Matarese has coordinated neurological care of concussions as the neurologist for multiple high schools in Bucks, Mercer and Hunterdon counties, and is currently working to bring comprehensive concussion programs to schools throughout the region.

 Dr. Matarese also sits on the Board of Directors for the Southeast Region chapter of the American Stroke Association, for which he also serves as a National Spokesperson for the “Power to End Stroke Program.”
 Dr. Matarese received the Delaware Valley Stroke Council’s Lifetime Achievement award as Stroke Physician of the year in 2010.
 He also received the Power Ambassador award for 2011 from the American Stroke Association Power to End Stroke.
-Dr. Matarese also received the NAACP Community Service Award for Stroke Awareness Program in 2007 and was named one of Philadelphia magazine’s Top DoctorsTM 2019 for Neurology.
+Dr. Matarese also received the NAACP Community Service Award for Stroke Awareness Program in 2007 and was named one of Philadelphia magazine’s Top DoctorsTM in 2019 and 2020 for Neurology.